giscafer/laoui-bootstrap/src/bootstrap/dropdown/docs/readme.md

   <small class="badge">$</small>
   <i class="glyphicon glyphicon-eye-open"></i>
   _(Default: `false`)_ -
   Defines whether or not the dropdown-menu is open.
-The `uib-dropdown-toggle` will toggle this attribute on click.
+The `ui-dropdown-toggle` will toggle this attribute on click.

 * `keyboard-nav`:
   <small class="badge">B</small>